Edelweiss Group: 2023–present

-In 2023, the group launched its first dedicated Climate Fund, targeting a total corpus of USD 500 million.
+In 2023, the group launched its first dedicated Climate Fund, targeting a total corpus of US$500 million.
 The fund focuses on climate change mitigation and adaptation investments across sectors such as renewable energy, electric mobility, green infrastructure, water treatment, and industrial decarbonization.
-With a fund tenure of 10–12 years, it is structured to provide long-term capital to projects aligned with India’s net-zero goals and the United Nations Sustainable Development Goals.
+With a fund tenure of 10–12 years, it is structured to provide long-term capital to projects aligned with India's net-zero goals and the United Nations Sustainable Development Goals.

 In 2024, the Reserve Bank of India suspended Edelweiss Asset Reconstruction Company from acquiring more business, and placed restrictions on the business activities of ECL Finance on concerns of evergreening of loans.
 Both are subsidiaries of Edelweiss Financial Services Ltd.

 In December 2024, Edelweiss Alternatives filed a draft red herring prospectus (DRHP) with the Securities and Exchange Board of India (SEBI) for an initial public offering.
 The filing was rejected by SEBI in March 2025, citing regulatory concerns.
-The episode drew media attention due to the nature of the intervention and the company’s prominent position in the alternatives space.
+The episode drew media attention due to the nature of the intervention and the company's prominent position in the alternatives space.

 In July 2025, Nuvama Wealth Management, a firm spun off from Edelweiss Financial Services, was subjected to an income tax search by Indian authorities in connection with alleged irregularities.
 While Nuvama operates as an independent entity, Edelweiss Financial Services retains a small residual stake through its financial subsidiaries.

 In September 2025, the Securities and Exchange Board of India (SEBI) settled adjudication proceedings against two entities of Edelweiss Alternatives namely Edelweiss Stressed and Troubled Assets Revival Fund Trust (ESTAR) and its investment manager, Edelweiss Alternative Asset Advisors Ltd (EAAAL), over alleged violations of the Alternative Investment Funds (AIF) Regulations.
-The case arose from investor complaints filed on SEBI’s SCORES platform in 2021-22 and a subsequent show-cause notice issued in July 2024, citing governance and disclosure lapses.
-According to SEBI’s settlement order dated 30 September 2025, the entities jointly paid a settlement amount of ₹61.42 lakh, and certain officers-in-default accepted a 12-month bar from associating with the firms in any capacity.
+The case arose from investor complaints filed on SEBI's SCORES platform in 2021-22 and a subsequent show-cause notice issued in July 2024, citing governance and disclosure lapses.
+According to SEBI's settlement order dated 30 September 2025, the entities jointly paid a settlement amount of ₹61.42 lakh, and certain officers-in-default accepted a 12-month bar from associating with the firms in any capacity.
 SEBI stated that the settlement was made “without admission or denial” of findings and that the regulator may reopen the case if disclosures are later found to be incomplete or misleading.